connorwarme/connorwarme/README.md

 I'm a self-taught developer and I'm looking for work!
 I'm exploring opportunities for software engineering and development.

+I'm a fixer.
+When I was 3, I took apart my bicycle (every nut and bolt) and then put it all back together again.
+I enjoy learning the nuances of how things work and the challenge of striving for improvement and optimization.
+My friends call me "Decon" because I'm always thinking about how "deconflict" any logistical issues and improve everyone's experience.

 I enjoy building useful content, finding creative solutions, and implementing quality design, while maintaining precision and attention to detail.

 🚀 Amity's [website](https://amitywarme.com)!
 Built a site with Astro for my wife, a pro athlete and registered dietitian.
 ✅ Recently completed [The Fan Lair](https://connorwarme.github.io/rop-lair/login), a social media app with a LOTR: Rings of Power theme.
 Built with MERN stack.